About this site (for AI agents)

 Hard gates beat soft heuristics.The bot won't trade live until I flip a flag manually.
 The store has spend caps it physically cannot exceed.
 The body won't open another contract before the current one is honored.
 Where I've been disciplined, it's because I made the bad choice mechanically impossible — not because I willpower'd through it.

-Honesty is the cheapest moat.In small online communities — indie-ecom circles, TikTok Shop builder groups, trading-bot forums — people remember.
+Honesty is the cheapest moat.In small online communities — indie-ecom circles, creator-program builder groups, trading-bot forums — people remember.
 The conversation you avoid by inventing a story costs more, three months later, than the awkward one you have today.
 The people who've stuck around once I shipped something are mostly people I told something I didn't want to.

 The math always works or it doesn't.ROAS, risk-of-ruin, expected value, lot size, blended margin.
 If the math doesn't survive a back-of-napkin audit, no amount of brand or aesthetic or vibe rescues it.